 How to grow anemones

-Buy dormant anemone tubers or rhizomes in autumn or spring, depending on the variety.
-Alternatively, buy pot-grown plants in flower in spring, although tubers and rhizomes give far better value for money compared to pot-grown plants.
-Plant in pots, borders, or woodland gardens, again depending on the variety.
+Buy dormant anemone bulbs (tubers or rhizomes) in autumn or spring, depending on the variety.
+Alternatively, buy pot-grown anemone plants in spring, although tubers and rhizomes give far better value for money compared to pot-grown plants.
+Anemone flowers are beautiful in a rage of situations – plant in pots, borders, or woodland gardens, again depending on the variety.
 Water anemones growing in pots.

 Where to grow anemones